ewandor/seum/README.md

 **NO ALPHA RELEASED PLANED YET**

-se-manager
+Seum
+====

+Space Engineer Utility Manager
 ==========

-Se-manager is a command line tool aimed to the administration of a multiple Space Engineer Dedicated Server running under multiple versions under Windows.
+Seum is a command line tool aimed to the administration of a multiple Space Engineer Dedicated Server running under multiple versions under Windows.

 Requirements:
 Python 3.4